VidaGallo/VidaG/README.md

 # VidaG

   The project was done by Gabriele Pirilli and Vida Gallo.
-The performance was generally quite satisfactory (except for complex problems like Problem 2), but it could have been improved with a larger population and more generations.<br>

 <br>
 <br>

 ## Introduction
   Each problem (1-8) has its own set of HYPERPARAMETERS defined at the beginning of the code.
 To prevent overfitting, we used only the training set (80% of all the samples) to build the formula, while the test set was used to evaluate the performance on unseen data.
 We implemented a Symbolic Regression using the steady-state approach.
 We also used an ISLAND MODEL, consisting of three islands: migrants moved from Pop1 to Pop2, from Pop2 to Pop3, and from Pop3 back to Pop1. <br>

   ![image](https://github.com/user-attachments/assets/a7c218c9-32cb-4bcf-b1ba-74b8b873004c)

 <br>